VeronicaLourens/portfolio-1/README.md

 ![Hero image](assets/images/hero.jpg)

-* About Us and Our Missions
+* About Us and Our Mission

 ![About us and our missions](assets/images/midpage.jpg)

-* Our Commitments
+* Our Commitment

 ![Our commitment](assets/images/comlst.jpg)